burhanuguz/advanced-argocd-gitops/ReadMe.md

 The architecture has quite complicated sides in it.
 Because it is making all changes in just one object, and from it, child objects will be created for each cluster.

-Originally [**app of apps pattern**](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) was the idea that came to my mind, but after discovering ApplicationSet and its generators, I could invent an idea to solve for almost any case and apply it to numerous clusters with in(or with many) repos, and the biggest advantage is to use argocd-vault-plugin to deploy applications without putting their secrets to git.
+Originally [**app of apps pattern**](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) was the idea that came to my mind, but after discovering ApplicationSet and its generators, I could invent an idea to solve for almost any case and apply it to numerous clusters within(or with many) repos, and the biggest advantage is to use argocd-vault-plugin to deploy applications without putting their secrets to git.

 Let's check the ApplicationSet.yaml to understand the concept better.